 What are the benefits of participating in high school athletics?

 As a member of an athletic team sport, your child will develop skills in teamwork, discipline, compassion and handling adversity.
 The lessons learned can then be applied to school, jobs and family life.
 If your only interest is for your son or daughter to start or play in every game, you may end up being disappointed.
-Our coaching staff is dedicated to helping your sons and daughters develop to their full potential and encouraging them to feel better about themselves because of their involvement in our programs.
+Our coaching staff is dedicated to helping your student develop to their full potential and encouraging them to feel better about themselves because of their involvement in our programs.
 We hope you will feel the same way.

 Is there a no cut sport that my student can join?

 Yes, Football and Wrestling are currently no-cut sports.
 Commitment, dedication and teamwork, and athletic ability are needed for participation.
 Tell us your interests by completing the Athletic Team Interest form in your registration packet, or contact the coach.

 For tryout sports, each sport provides opportunities for freshmen to try out for the team.
 Tryouts are held in August for fall sports, September for winter sports and January for spring sports.
 Tryouts are also held prior the season for each sport for students newly registered after school has begun and for athletes who were in other sports.
 In general, there are no make-ups for tryouts.
 The approximate numbers of freshmen who are on each sport are varies from sport to sport.
 Contact the coach and watch for announcements so that you do not miss tryout day.

 My student wants to be on the 2 different sports team.
 Is this possible?

-Yes, many of our students two and even three sport athletes.
+Yes, many of our students participate in two and even three sport athletes.
 The sports teams, however, in a "normal" year cannot be during the same season.
-And exception has been/was made by CIF for the 2020-2021 ONLY.

 What is the Athletic Clearance and how long is it valid for?